emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Mutagenist
 You focus on bizzare mutagenic transformations.

 Whenever you learn a Fighting Move or Flourish with the Polymorph and Spell traits, it loses the Spell trait.
+It still counts as a Spell for the purpose of determining if a Circumstance, Status, Item or Enhancement bonus or penalty applies to it.

 In addition, when you Perform a Flourish with the Polymorph trait, you gain 2d6 temporary hit points that lasts for 1 minute or until the Flourish's effect ends, whichever comes last.

 ### Pistol prodigy
 You're extremely deadly when armed with a single firearm.